patrick-selin/nft-preview-card-component/README.md

 - Semantic HTML5 markup
 - CSS
+- Media Query (375px)

 ### What I learned

+I learned a lot while doing this challange.

+- First time using Image Hover Overlay Effect.
+This was fun and challenging to learn.
-- First time using media querys.
+- Second time using media query.
+Still not confident using these, but slowly learning.
-- And also first time using :hover effect